erezsh/Lark_Julia/README.md

 # Lark

-LALR parser implementation for Julia, based on Python's Lark
+LALR parser implementation for Julia, based on the popular [Lark for Python](https://github.com/lark-parser/lark/)

 It's currently working and useable, but still work in progress.
 Especially in terms of usability and performance

+Features:

+- LALR(1) parser (runs in O(n) time)
+- EBNF Grammar
+- Can build a parse-tree automatically, no construction code required
+- Automatic line & column tracking
+- Automatic terminal collision resolution (doesn't work for regexps colliding with other regexps)
+- Standard library of terminals (strings, numbers, names, etc.)

 ### How to use